nazalexx/S14A2023-final-Energuru/README.md

 The main page of the app will contain logo, brief description, useful links, some energy saving motivation, etc. The user will be offered to fill out a form with their dwelling unit's features.
 Upon filling it, its energy consumption prediction will be made and a bar chart will appear, showing by improving which features and how the best consumption reduction can be achieved.
 A page with historical results of our users will be deployed too.

+## Challenges
+- Getting info boxes to work with or without JS
+- Splitting the form into 3 columns for the computer version
+- ...

 ## Project Structure